Home / Guides / Codex Usage

 Understanding Codex Usage Limits

-Method 1: Check Usage via the OpenAI Dashboard
+Method 2: OpenAI Dashboard

-1. Go to platform.openai.com
+1. Go to platform.openai.com/usage

 2. Log in to your account